Reloaded-Project/License/docs/index.md

 # Reloaded License

 Welcome to the Reloaded Project License documentation.
-This site contains comprehensive information about the licenses and agreements governing the Reloaded Project.
+This reference site provides licenses and FAQs for Reloaded and related projects.
+More licenses may be covered here in the future.

 ## Contents